Volunteer Income Tax Assistance Center

 You will need to bring your identification card, Social Security card (taxpayer’s, spouse’s and all dependents’) (or ITIN, if appropriate), voided check (if direct deposit is desired), all income statements (e.g., W-2, 1099-MISC, 1099-G, 1099-INT, SSA, SSI, etc.) and all other expense statements (tuition statements, mortgage interest statements, student loan interest, child care expense, etc.).

-* This location is exclusively for Brooklyn College students, alumni, faculty and staff.
+* Service begins on Feb.
+11. This location is exclusively for Brooklyn College students, alumni, faculty and staff.

 22 Linden Boulevard (at Flatbush Avenue)